ibm-cloud-docs/assistant/intents.md

 - Teach Watson about your intents.

   Once you decide which business requests you want your application to handle for your customers, you must teach Watson about them.
-For each business goal (such as `#buy_something`), you must provide at least 10 examples of utterances that your customers typically use to indicate their interest in that goal.
-For example, `I want to make a purchase.` Ideally, go and find real-world user examples from existing business processes.
+For each business goal (such as `#buy_something`), you must provide at least 10 examples of utterances that your customers typically use to indicate their goal.
+For example, `I want to make a purchase.`

+  Ideally, find real-world user utterance examples that you can extract from existing business processes.
 The user examples should be tailored to your specific business.
-For example, if you are an insurance company, your user examples might look more like this, `I want to buy a new XYZ insurance plan.` These examples are used by the service to build a machine learning model that can recognize the same and similar types of utterances and map them to the appropriate intent.
+For example, if you are an insurance company, your user examples might look more like this, `I want to buy a new XYZ insurance plan.`

+  The examples you provide are used by the service to build a machine learning model that can recognize the same and similar types of utterances and map them to the appropriate intent.

 Start with a few intents, and test them as you iteratively expand the scope of the application.